Vito Genovese: Apalachin meeting and prison

 Luciano allegedly helped pay part of $100,000 to a Puerto Rican drug dealer to falsely implicate Genovese in a drug deal.
 On July 7, 1958, Genovese was indicted on charges of conspiring to import and sell narcotics.
 The government's star witness was Nelson Cantellops, a Puerto Rican drug dealer who claimed Genovese met with him.
 On April 4, 1959, Genovese was convicted in New York of conspiracy to violate federal narcotics laws.
 On April 17, 1959, Genovese was sentenced to 15 years in the Atlanta Federal Penitentiary in Atlanta, where he tried to run his crime family from prison.
+When the Supreme Court declined to review his case he hired the lawyer Edward Bennett Williams.
+In October 1963 Williams appeared before the Court of Appeals, which rejected Genovese's appeal.
 In his book, Five Families, longtime New York Times organized-crime reporter Selwyn Raab wrote that a number of detectives, lawyers and organized crime experts have questioned the legitimacy of Genovese's conviction.
 For instance, longtime NYPD detective Ralph Salerno argued that "anyone who understands the protocol and insulation procedures" of the Mafia would find it "almost unbelievable" that a crime boss would be directly involved in a drug operation.

 In September 1959, Genovese allegedly ordered the murder of mobster Anthony Carfano.
 Angered at the murder attempt on Costello, Carfano had skipped the Apalachin meeting in protest.
 In response, Genovese decided to murder him.
 On September 25, 1959, Carfano and a female companion were found shot to death in his Cadillac automobile on a residential street in Jackson Heights, Queens.

 In April 1962, Genovese allegedly ordered the murder of Anthony Strollo after concluding that Strollo was part of the plot that put him in prison.
 On April 8, Strollo left his house to go for a walk and was never seen again.
 His body was never recovered.

 In 1962, an alleged murder threat from Genovese propelled mobster Joseph Valachi into the public spotlight.
 In June, Genovese supposedly accused Valachi, also imprisoned in Atlanta, of being an informer and gave Valachi the kiss of death.
 In July, Valachi supposedly mistook another inmate for a mob hitman and killed him.
 A $100,000 bounty for Valachi's death had been placed by Genovese.
 After receiving a life sentence for that murder, Valachi decided to become a government witness.

 On August 24, 1964, Ernest Rupolo's body was recovered from Jamaica Bay, Queens.
 His killers had attached two concrete blocks to his legs and tied his hands.
 It was widely assumed that Genovese had ordered Rupolo's murder for testifying against him in the 1944 Boccia murder trial.